CJCrafter/ChatGPT-Java-API/README.md

                 .messages(messages).build();

         // Loads the API key from the .env file in the root directory.
+        // You should never put your API keys in code, keep your key safe!
         String key = Dotenv.load().get("OPENAI_TOKEN");
         OpenAI openai = new OpenAI(key);